wolvi-lataniere/morpheus-serial/doc/blog.md

 ## Discussion

 We saw that adding a deep sleep capability to your project is a major improvement for battery operation, giving in our use-case scenario a x5 to x7 improvement in battery life.
-In order to be effective, you still have to finely tune your project life-cycle, as we see the refresh rate has a major impact on the battery life when sleeping.
+In order to be effective, you still have to finetune your project life-cycle.
+As we can see, the refresh rate has a major impact on the battery life when sleeping.

-To integrate Morpheus to your project, you still have too keep in mind the following considerations:
+To integrate Morpheus into your project, you still have to keep in mind the following considerations:
-- The system state is lost on every power down, you should load/save the state on disk (or other method),
+- As the system state is lost on every power down, you should load/save the state on disk (or other method),
 - You may want to keep the system running while updates are pending (this is done with the `-w` flag on the helper script).

 ### Improvements

-Morpheus is still in active development, and we already see a some improvement to consider down the road:
+Morpheus is still in active development, and we already see some improvement to consider down the road:
 - Putting the Pico in deep sleep to preserve even more power,
 - Shutting down Pico USB while the Pi is not powered, which should also improve power consumption,
 - Adding other sources of wake up (I2C sensor threshold value...),
-- Using other low power MCU to do the deep sleep with other capabilities (Pico W, ESP32C3...).
+- Using other low power MCUs to do the deep sleep with other capabilities (Pico W, ESP32C3...).

-If you come with other ideas, you can raise an issue on the project [Morpheus Github Page](https://github.com/wolvi-lataniere/morpheus-serial).
+If you come up with other ideas, please raise an issue on the project [Morpheus Github Page](https://github.com/wolvi-lataniere/morpheus-serial).

 ## Resources